grucloud/grucloud/examples/google/storage/website-https/README.md

 ## Add the service account as the domain owner

-The service account operating by grucloud need to be added as the domain owner.
+The service account operating by _grucloud_ needs to be added as the domain owner.

 This service account created previously with the **init** command is in the form of grucloud@**YourProjectId**.iam.gserviceaccount.com